 WITH THE MANY RESOURCES AVAILABLE TO STUDENTS TODAY, WE WORK HARD TO MAKE A COLLEGE EDUCATION AFFORDABLE FOR ALMOST EVERYONE.

-The Financial Aid Office at Anthem Education is dedicated to helping students find ways to finance their education.
+The Financial Aid Office at Florida Career College is dedicated to helping students find ways to finance their education.
 This office is staffed by the Director of Financial Aid and Financial Aid Advisors and Planners.
 The financial aid staff is available to all enrolled students.
 They may be reached by calling the campus to schedule an appointment or they are available to enrolled students on a walk-in basis.

 The Financial Aid Office will notify the student if further documentation is needed.
-To receive a financial aid award, the student must be admitted and enrolled in Anthem Education.
+To receive a financial aid award, the student must be admitted and enrolled in Florida Career College.
 The Financial Aid Office will not award financial aid to any student who has not formally enrolled in the school.

 Students wishing to receive Federal Student Aid must meet the following requirements: